rajeshelurii/Angular-Interview-Questions/README.md

 Here’s how you can address each of the Angular-related questions:

-### 139. Making Multiple API Calls and Handling Responses
+### 139. :warning: Making Multiple API Calls and Handling Responses

 To make multiple API calls and then use the combined response to make another API call, you can use RxJS operators like `forkJoin` and `switchMap`.
 Here’s an example: